Tracking time: advanced

 Additional editing capabilities

-If you are an admin user, you can add time entries directly to a team member’s calendar by selecting that team member’s avatar from the hamburger menu at the top left of the calendar, and opening their calendar view.
+If you are an admin user, you can add time entries directly to a team member’s calendar by selecting that team member’s avatar from the hamburger menu at the top left of your calendar, and opening their calendar view.

 Note